Telemachus19/02-24-00302-Systems-Analysis-And-Design/System-Analysis-And-Design-Notes/Notes.md

 # Interviews

+> The interview is the most commonly used requirements elicitation technique.
+After all, it is natural
 - A one-on-one dig through your user's knowledge base
 - A way to collect large amounts of in-depth data quickly
 - Exploring someone's knowledge and needs in-depth, one-on-one